Everest by the Numbers: 2025 Edition

 • There are 18 different climbing routes on Everest.

-• It takes 39 days on the normal schedule to climb Mt.
-Everest in order for the body to adjust to the high altitude.
+• It usually takes 40 days to climb Mt.
+Everest for the body to adjust to the high altitude.

 • There is 66% less oxygen in each breath on the summit of Everest than at sea level.